Psykotikism/Mutant_Tanks/README.md

 The following abilities require different strategies:

 - Absorb Ability: The Super Tank takes way less damage.
+Conserve your ammo and maintain distance between you and the Super Tank.
 - God Ability: The Super Tank will have god mode temporarily and will not take any damage at all until the effect ends.
+Maintain distance between you and the Super Tank.
 - Bullet Immunity: Forget your guns.
 Just spam your grenade launcher at it, slash it with an axe or crowbar, or burn it to death.
 - Explosive Immunity: Forget explosives and just focus on gunfire, melee weapons, and molotovs/gascans.
 - Fire Immunity: No more barbecued Tanks.